uveta/demo-asciidoc/README.md

 ## Provisioning GitHub Wiki

-Some manual steps, not covered by YAML pipeline, are required to provision and upload content to GitHub Wiki.
+Some manual steps, not covered by workflow, are required to provision and upload content to GitHub Wiki.

-Before running pipeline:
+Before running workflow:

 - Make sure Wiki is enabled in your repository, by going to repository settings.